day in Barcelona

 Barcelona El Prat Airport

-The Barcelona international airport (BCN) is most likely your arrival/departure point from abroad.
-It’s located by the seaside, just outside of town.
-You can get to the city centre within 30-40 minutes using public transport.
 The airport itself is pretty huge and I remember walking kilometres just to exit it on arrival.
 I once spent hours in the departure terminals waiting for my flight and decided to explore for vegan options to eat around.
 Here’s what I found:

-A cafeteria located after the duty free area in T1 had Heura (Spanish plant-based brand) empanadas on display, to my delight!
-There were only 2 left at the time and I wish I got them both Рit was a tasty little snack, perfect bite before boarding your flight.
-Later, I also found a vegan sandwich from a Coffee Republic kiosk.
-It was pricey and pretty ok Рhummus and salad filled.
-Go Natural caf̩ also claims to have vegan options.
+The cafeteria located after the duty-free in T1 had Heura (Spanish plant-based brand) empanadas on display, to my delight!
+There were only 2 left at the time and I wish I got them both – it was a tasty little snack, the perfect bite before boarding your flight.

 Getting around Barcelona